Apply for Fall 2024

 Official transcripts of an applicant's undergraduate, graduate, and professional schoolwork must be submitted to the Law School Admission Council (LSAC), which will analyze the transcripts and provide copies to UMass Law as part of the CAS Report.
-Copies of transcripts contained in the CAS Report are used by UMass Law for preliminary determination of admission only.

 Letters of recommendation

 - One should be from a faculty member who taught you either in college or in graduate school.